containers/podman/docs/source/markdown/podman-kube-apply.1.md

 #### **--kubeconfig**, **-k**=*kubeconfig filepath*

 Path to the kubeconfig file to be used when deploying the generated kube yaml to the Kubernetes cluster.
 The environment variable `KUBECONFIG` can be used to set the path for the kubeconfig file as well.
-Note: A kubeconfig can have multiple cluster configurations, but `kube generate` will always only pick the first cluster configuration in the given kubeconfig.
+Note: A kubeconfig can have multiple cluster configurations, but `kube generate` always picks the first cluster configuration in the given kubeconfig.

 #### **--ns**=*namespace*